raiden-network/raiden/docs/overview_and_guide.rst

 A monitoring service watches a client's open channels while it is offline, and represents the client in case of settlement.
 Like the pathfinding service, it is paid in RDN tokens.
 If you want to use a monitoring service, use the option ``--enable-monitoring`` and Raiden will automatically pick one from its service registry.
-By default the Monitoring Services are disabled.
+By default the monitoring services are disabled.
 Enabling monitoring of channels will require a default reward value of 5 RDN for successfully monitoring your channel.

 3. Logging configuration